 Do you get hooked on arguments?
-How to stop getting drawn into draining conflicts
+How to stop getting into draining conflicts

 Getting caught up in arguments is one of the most common difficulties in relationships, families, or at work.
-When this happens, we fall into repetitive dynamics that lead to emotional exhaustion and damage the relationship.
-Learning How to stop getting hooked on arguments It is key to improving communication and protecting emotional wellbeing.
+When this happens, we fall into repetitive dynamics that cause emotional exhaustion and damage the relationship.
+Learning How to stop getting hooked on arguments It is key to improving communication and protecting emotional well-being.

 Why do we get hooked on arguments?